 To remove the sliding door panel, lift the door up and off the bottom track and then out towards you to remove the door panel from the top track.

-Removing the existing doorframe and threshold.
 To remove the existing doorframe and threshold, first remove any screws or nails holding the frame to studs of the wall.
 Once the screws or nails are removed, use your pry bar to pry the doorframe and threshold from the door opening.

 If you are unable to pry the doorframe out, use a reciprocating saw to cut through the center of the top part of the doorframe.
 Carefully, start from the cut part of the doorframe to collapse the existing frame and threshold inward using pliers.

-Preparing the door opening for the new sliding glass door.
 Measure the opening of the doorway and new sliding glass door to determine if the new doorframe will be thicker than the removed doorframe.
 If the new sliding glass door is thicker than the existing doorway opening:

 - Measure the width necessary in the doorway opening and mark the walls and flooring that needs to be removed.